Knee Osteoarthritis Treatment in Newcastle

 Osteoarthritis (OA) is a very common condition and is one of the most common causes of mobility difficulties as people age.
 It is estimated that 1 in 11 Australians have osteoarthritis.
 Osteoarthritis can also affect younger and people with 5% of people aged 35-54 having osteoarthritis.

 Your knee joint is formed by three bones: femur (thighbone), tibia (shinbone) and patella (kneecap).

 The ends of your bones are covered in cartilage which gives a smooth coating to the end of the bones and allows them to glide easily when moving.
 Cartilage is both solid and elastic which allows it to both distribute load over the joint and absorb shock.
 Cartilage does not have a blood nutrients are supplied by synovial fluid (a fluid inside the joint capsule).

-In a healthy knee there is a balance between cartilage degeneration and regeneration.
-Osteoarthritis occurs when cartilage degeneration exceeds regeneration.
-This loss of cartilage can cause an inflammatory response in the joint resulting in pain.
+In a healthy knee there is a balance of cartilage degeneration and regeneration.
+Osteoarthritis is when there is more degeneration than regeneration of cartilage.

 Symptoms of knee osteoarthritis

-The symptoms of knee osteoarthritis vary depending on the degree of the osteoarthritis as well as other factors that relate to pain perception.
-Symptoms may include;
+Symptoms of knee osteoarthritis vary depending on the degree of osteoarthritis as well as other factors.
+Symptoms may include

 Loss of movement